What is your WHY?

 On September 17th, American Heart Association joined the American Association for Cancer Researchers (AACR) to advocate for NIH funding.
 Advocates from both organizations from around the country met with their legislators and spoke about the importance of funding medical research.
 American Heart Association advocate, Tawanda Johnson-Gray from Illinois met with several Illinois lawmakers including Congressman Mike Quigley, Congresswoman Jan Schakowsky, Senator Richard Durbin, and Senator Mark Kirk.
 Many thanks to Tawanda for giving a voice to the countless numbers of heart and stroke patients around the country!

 What is your favorite way to be active?

-What is your favorite fruit or vegetable?
+What is your favorite fruit?

 My favorite fruits are Pineapple, Watermelon, and Pomegranate.
 My favorite vegetable is Romaine Lettuce.